EU leaders want clarity on citizens, Brexit financial terms and Ireland

 “If these three points are not clarified, we will not be able to advance on the rest,” Macron said.

-Szydlo said that for Poland the key issue was the rights of Polish citizens in Britain, and that Britain must also fulfil its finiancial obligations.
+Szydlo said that for Poland the key issue was the rights of Polish citizens in Britain, and that Britain must also fulfill its finiancial obligations.

 Reporting by Bate Felix and Lidia Kelly; Editing by Hugh Lawson